NToP: NeRF-Powered Large-scale Dataset Generation for 2D and 3D Human Pose Estimation in Top-View Fisheye Images: Discussion

-\textbf{Future perspectives.} We only applied NToP570K for single-view 2D and 3D pose estimation in this paper, and it leaves lots of possibilities for the future.
-The segmentation masks are saved concurrently with the RGB renders, so that augmentation of the background can be easily done.
-The multiple viewpoints in our rendering allow for using multi-view pose estimation in top-view.
-Temporal information in the origin datasets are maintained in NToP570K, which could enable more precise pose estimation and action recognition in top-view.
-Furthermore, the virtual camera setup can be easily adjusted to render new datasets for a stereo camera rig, or for generating egocentric pose estimation datasets \cite{yu2023survey}.
-On the other hand, the NToP pipeline can be improved by integrating features from new human-centric NeRF models \cite{Chen2023CVPR,wang2023clothednerf} and by using emerging high-resolution motion capture datasets \cite{cheng2023dnarendering} to reduce the computational cost and to boost the render quality.
+\textbf{Future perspectives.} We have solely utilized NToP for single-view 2D and 3D pose estimation in this study, leaving numerous possibilities for future exploration.
+The multiple viewpoints in our rendering enable the utilization of multi-view pose estimation techniques in top-view scenarios.
+Retaining temporal information from the origin datasets in NToP could enhance the precision of pose estimation and facilitate action recognition in top-view settings.
+Moreover, the virtual camera setup can be readily adapted to generate datasets for a stereo camera rig or for creating egocentric pose estimation datasets \cite{yu2023survey}.
+On another front, the NToP stands to benefit from enhancements by incorporating features from novel human-centric NeRF models \cite{Chen2023CVPR,wang2023clothednerf} to reduce the computational costs and leveraging emerging high-resolution motion capture datasets \cite{cheng2023dnarendering} to further enhance the render quality.
+Our next step involves adopting Gaussian splatting scene rendering \cite{kerbl3Dgaussians} into the NToP pipeline, which will enable us to embed scenes and further enhance the realism and diversity of the dataset.